 Setting Up Your Registry Scanner

-- Go to File > Preferences > Scan Profile.
+- Go to Options> Scan Profile.
 Here you can create a new Scan Profile (Click New), or alternatively, you can add a registry scanner to an existing profile (Highlight a Scan Profile and click Edit).

 - Click Add > Registry to begin building your registry scanner.
 Note the available wildcards you can use to narrow down your search.